Essential Guide To Running Your First 100k + 100k Training Plan

 ESSENTIAL GUIDE TO RUNNING YOUR FIRST 100K + TRAINING PLAN main

-Many runners can get by with marathon-length runs by doing only running training.
+Many runners can get by running a marathon by doing only running training.

-This was one of the key principles that allowed me to make the leap from 42km to 100km in one race – I focussed on strengthening my body rather than just adding more miles to my run training.
+This was one of the key principles that allowed me to make the leap from 42K to 100K – I focused on strengthening my body rather than just adding more miles to my run training.

 100k training plan